-Out-patient cover continued Limit details Note Virtual doctor service Unlimited video appointments Access to a Virtual Doctor service for unlimited video appointments and telephone consultations.
-Unlimited doctor call backs To register and use the service please visit: https://virtualdoctorfromaxa.com Using this service will not impact any out-patient limit on your plan .
-If your plan has an excess, you do not have to pay the excess if you claim for the Virtual Doctor service.
-Mind Health ✓ Up to 6 sessions, per condition each year Mind Health is available for certain conditions through the Virtual Doctor service and provides telephone consultation sessions with a psychologist.
+1.4 > Your cover continued Out-patient cover cont inued Limit details Note Mind Health ✓ Up to 6 sessions, per condition each year Mind Health is available for certain conditions through the Virtual Doctor service and provides telephone consultation sessions with a psychologist.
 Using the service will not impact any out-patient limits on your plan .
-If your plan has an excess, you do not have to pay the excess if you use the Mind Health service.
-The following out-patient items have a combined limit of: \$9,200 per year Some of the items have t heir own individual limits t too.
+If your plan has an excess, you do not have to pay the excess if you use the Mind Health service. • \$5,600 per year nt items have a combined li mit of: too.
 These are shown below.
-Limit details Note Diagnostic tests ✓ Within combined limit Including diagnostic tests related to in-patient or day-patient treatment .
-Physiotherapy treatment ✓ Within combined limit Vaccinations ✓ \$480 per year combined When given by a medical practitioner or nurse.

-combined limit applies Limit applies to the combined cost of administering the vaccine and the cost of the vaccine itself.
-Complementary practitioner fees including fees and prescription costs for Chinese medicine \$1,750 per year combined limit applies Routine monitoring of medical conditions ✓ Within combined limit This includes any blood tests or other routine tests carried out to monitor a medical condition , including chronic conditions .
+Some of the items have Limit details Note Modical prostition ✓ Within Medical practitioner consultation fees combined limit This includes any out-patient medical practitioner's consultation fees that are related to in-patient or day-patient treatment you receive.
+Psychiatric treatment ✓ Within combined limit >> See 4.20 Mental health Diagnostic tests ✓ Within combined limit Including diagnostic tests related to in-patient or day-patient treatment.
+Physiotherapy treatment ✓ Within combined limit Vaccinations ✓ \$480 per year When given by a medical practitioner or nurse. combined limit applies Limit applies to the combined cost of administering the vaccine and the cost of the vaccine itself.
+Complementary practitioner fees including fees and prescription costs for Chinese medicine ✓ \$1,750 per year combined limit applies Routine monitoring of medical conditions ✓ Within combined limit This includes any blood tests or other routine tests carried out to monitor a medical condition, including chronic conditions

-Other cover Limit details Note External prosthesis ✓ Up to \$8,000 for the lifetime of your We will pay this benefit towards the cost of providing an external prosthesis . membership.
-If your plan has an excess, you do not have to pay the excess if you claim for this cash benefit.
+Other cover Limit details Note External prosthesis ✓ Up to \$8,000 for the lifetime of your We will pay this benefit towards the cost of providing an external prosthesis. membership If your plan has an excess, you do not have to pay the excess if you claim for this cash benefit.
 Ambulance transport ✓ Within your overall plan limit Type of ambulances covered: • road ambulance • air ambulance if appropriate.
-Reasons when transport by ambulance is covered: for emergency transport to or between hospitals; or when a medical practitioner says that you need to have medical supervision while you are being transported.
-Emergency evacuation and repatriation ✓ Included If your plan has an excess, you do not have to pay the excess if you claim for emergency evacuation. " See 1.8 Your cover for emergency evacuation and repatriation Cash payment if you have free chemotherapy or radiotherapy \$80 a day up to \$8,000 a year If you choose to have free day-patient or out-patient chemotherapy or radiotherapy to treat cancer .
-We will only pay this if the treatment would have been covered by your plan .
+Reasons when transport by ambulance is covered: for emergency transport to or between hospitals; or when a medical practitioner says you need to have medical supervision while you are being transported.
+Emergency evacuation and repatriation ✓ Included If your plan has an excess, you do not have to pay the excess if you claim for emergency evacuation. >> See 1.9 Your cover for emergency evacuation and repatriation Cash payment if you have free chemotherapy or radiotherapy If you choose to have free day-patient or out-patient chemotherapy or radiotherapy to treat cancer.
+We will only pay this if the treatment would have been covered by your plan.
 If your plan has an excess, you do not have to pay the excess if you claim for this cash payment.
-This cover only applies when you have not had to pay for your treatment or for your stay in hospital . " See 4.5 Cancer
+This cover only applies when you have not had to pay for your treatment or for your stay in hospital .
+See 4.4 Cancer Nurse to give you chemotherapy or antibiotics by intravenous drip ✔ Paid in full for up to 14 days per year We will pay for treatment: at home somewhere else that your medical practitioner or nurse agree is appropriate. at home We will pay for a nurse to give you either of the following by intravenous drip: chemotherapy to treat cancer antibiotics.
+This is so long as: you would otherwise need to be admitted for in-patient or day-patient treatment the nurse is working under the supervision of a medical practitioner.
+1 Page 11